personal-vault/pvp/docs/contributing.md

 ---
 # Contributing

 This is a massive project with many moving parts.
 As it gets clearer, we'll list more collaboration channels.
+We are looking for collaborators, so if you've been trying to scratch the personal-data-vault itch, get in touch with us.

 Until then feel free to say hi: